-Using a scientist-practitioner model, this program integrates the assessment and intervention skills traditionally associated with clinical psychology and rehabilitation psychology.
-There is an emphasis on optimizing the adaptation to the community of persons with disabilities and chronic illnesses.
+Utilizing a scientist-practitioner model, this program is designed to integrate the assessment and intervention skills traditionally associated with clinical psychology and rehabilitation psychology's emphasis on optimizing the adaptation of persons with disabilities and chronic illnesses to the community.
 Graduates of the program will be qualified to assume positions as executives, direct-service providers, planners, academicians, trainers, evaluators, researchers, and consultants.
-The emphasis of the program is on rigorous academic training, which is combined with practical application in a wide variety of rehabilitation centers available in Indianapolis and elsewhere.
+The emphasis of the program is on rigorous academic training, combined with practical application in a wide variety of rehabilitation centers available in Indianapolis and elsewhere.
 Full-time study and a minimum of 78 credit hours (postbaccalaureate) are required, and the program is expected to take five years to complete.
 The program includes diverse training in psychology, including a psychology core, statistics and measurement, rehabilitation psychology, internships and practica, and an empirical thesis and doctoral dissertation.
 Rehabilitation specialty courses covering a broad range of disabling conditions and intervention techniques are offered.